 Part 4

-In the last section in this VHDL course, we will start by creating a fully functional timekeeping module in VHDL.
+In the last section of this VHDL course, we will start by creating a fully functional timekeeping module in VHDL.
 You will learn the difference between simulation time and real-time in VHDL.

 Finally, you will learn to factor out repetitive code into subprograms like functions and procedures.
 Divide and conquer is the only viable strategy for surviving as a VHDL engineer in the long run.